Visit Details

 • Put long hair in a low ponytail

-• Avoid wear large braids
+• Avoid wearing large braids

 • EEG gel is sticky, bring a hat for afterwards